jribbens/json-wrangler/README.md

 * Ctrl-clicking on the arrows, rather than toggling the item you're clicking on instead opens or closes every item immediately contained within this one, which makes it very easy to see a list of the properties of an object, or the members of an array.
 * Ctrl-clicking on an item closes the item that _contains_ that item.
 This makes it very easy to navigate to an item's container when dealing with large arrays and objects.
 * Properties of objects are sorted by property name.
-* Colour schemes for dark & light mode.
+* There are colour schemes for dark & light mode.
 * You can inspect the data at the JavaScript console by examining the global `json` object.
 * Cut'n'pasting from the page should give you valid JSON.

+## Notes

+* Sometimes it won't trigger when it should; this appears to be due to a [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1337294).
+If this happens, just hit Reload and it should work.

 ## Release history